joemoose/dungeoneers.d20/docs/play.md

 Everyone at the table, players and GM, should feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
 GMs and players should discuss what themes or topics will be in the game, won't ever be in the game, and might be in the game but only in passing.

-Everyone at the table must feel comfortable saying and allowing others to say “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.
+Everyone at the table must feel comfortable saying and allowing others to say “**pause**” to take a break, “**rewind**” to revisit a previous situation or decision, and, most importantly, “**stop**” without fear of judgment if something in the conversation or game makes them uncomfortable.
 If a “stop” is called, immediately drop that topic from the game and steer the narrative differently; don't debate its merits.

 On to the mechanics!

 ## Turns

-To make sure everyone at the table has a chance to participate and speak, the game uses **Turns**.
+To make sure everyone at the table has a chance to participate and speak, the game uses **turns**.
 A turn is the time needed to move and act.
 The GM will go around the table and ask, “It’s your turn; what do you do?”.

 Each player can move and take one action during their turn.
 A turn may represent several seconds (during combat), several minutes (exploring a room), several hours (exploring a city), or several days (traveling).